havardh/workflow/packages/workflow-app-iterm/Readme.md

 The `SplitV` and `SplitH` layouts from the `workflow-layout-tiled` module can be used to create arbitrary tile layouts.
 They can contain a number of Apps or nested layout components.
-The with of each split is not possible to specify, it will be the size of the contained area divide by the number of children.
+The width of each split is not possible to specify, it will be the size of the contained area divide by the number of children.

 ## Example